peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes(
         PeterO.Cbor.CBOREncodeOptions options);

  Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows: `EncodeToBytes(new CBOREncodeOptions(false, false, true))`
+For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows:  `EncodeToBytes(new CBOREncodeOptions(false, false, true))` EncodeToBytes(new CBOREncodeOptions(false, false, true))  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>options</i>: Options for encoding the data to CBOR.